gatsbyjs/gatsby/docs/docs/debugging-html-builds.md

 4. Your app is not correctly [hydrated](https://reactjs.org/docs/react-dom.html), which results in gatsby develop and gatsby build being inconsistent.
 It's possible that a change in a file like `gatsby-ssr` or `gatsby-browser` has a structure that is not reflected in the other file, meaning that there is a mismatch between client and server output.

+5. Building static files fail.
+You have an environment variable defined in local `.env.production`, but don't have it set in the actual production environment.

-5. Some other reason :-) #1 is the most common reason building static files fail.
+6. Some other reason :-) #1 is the most common reason building static files fail.
 If it's another reason, you have to be a bit more creative in figuring out the problem.